HazyFish/ucdavis-csif-vscode-asm-dbg/README.md

-# ucdavis-csif-vscode-asm-dbg
+# VSCode Assembly Debug with UCDavis CSIF
-Debugging your assembly code on CSIF with VS Code
+Debug your assembly code remotely on CSIF with VS Code on your local machine!